wilfredinni/javascript-cheatsheet/docs/cheatsheet/file-directory-path.md

 ---
-title: File and directory Paths - Python Cheatsheet
+title: File and directory Paths - Javascript Cheatsheet
 description: There are two main modules in Python that deals with path manipulation.
 One is the os.path module and the other is the pathlib module.
 ---